oicr-gsi/sample-fingerprinting/workflow-sample-fingerprinting/README.md

 ###Output files
 **sample_fingerprint.[StudyName].report.zip**
 Contains index.html with Sample Swap report, similarity matrix files, heatmaps of clustered samples in png format

-**Undetermined_indices.zip** :  if in a particular lane there is no 'NoIndex', a fastq.gz file will also be produced containing any reads that were not allocated to one of the fastq files

 ###Support
 For support, please file an issue on the [Github project](https://github.com/oicr-gsi) or send an email to gsi@oicr.on.ca .